 Lead and Healthy Homes

-New Hampshire Housing Finance Authority has been awarded a $2,900,000 federal grant for the abatement of lead paint hazards from the state’s single family homes and rental apartments where a child under the age of 6 resides.
+New Hampshire Housing received a $2.9 million federal grant for the abatement of lead paint hazards from the state’s single family homes and rental apartments where a child under the age of 6 resides.

 The grant targets those who are most in need, low-income families and owners not financially capable of making their properties ‘lead-safe’ on their own.
 Applications are generally prioritized by: